-We understand you may feel overwhelmed making these difficult decisions.
+We understand you may feel overwhelmed making so many difficult decisions at once.
 Our medical providers and social work staff are available to help answer your questions.
 While we need to follow hospital and legal procedures, it is important to us to support the choices that feel the best and most right for you.